Assessment Complaint Procedure

 Please note that your agent is not authorized to obtain information about your assessment from the assessor.
 You must obtain this information yourself.

-e) You must confirm that you have discussed your complaint first with the County's assessor, and specify the outcome of this discussion.
-If you have not discussed your complaint with the Assessor, you must indicate on the Complaint Form why the discussion did not take place.
+e) You should discuss your complaint with the County's assessor before filing the complaint because you may be able to resolve the complaint without a hearing.
+If you choose to proceed with the complaint, you should indicate on the Complaint Form, the outcome of your discussion with the assessor.
+If you have not discussed your complaint with the Assessor, you should indicate on the Complaint Form why the discussion did not take place.

 f) You must include the required assessment complaint fee when you submit the complaint form.
 The assessment complaint fee is:

 i) $50 for each property that is a farmland property or a residential property with 3 or fewer dwelling units;

 ii) $250 for each property that is a non-residential property or residential property with 4 or more dwelling units.